samyaksgupta/Leetcode-AI-Helper/README.md

 # LeetCode AI Helper 🚀

+Download The app from the release Section or this [Link](https://github.com/samyaksgupta/Leetcode-AI-Helper/releases/download/v1.0.0/app-debug.apk)

 LeetCode AI Helper is a **Flutter-based mobile and web application** designed to assist developers in solving LeetCode problems efficiently.
 Powered by **Google's Gemini AI**, it provides step-by-step guidance, hints, and code solutions to help you master problem-solving skills.

 ---